ConYel/my_site_two/README.md

 Within you there is a stillness and sanctuary to which you can retreat at any time and be yourself.
 ― Hermann Hesse

+Don't tell me the moon is shining; show me the glint of light on broken glass.
+― Anton Chekhov